Middle School World Language Program

 High School Sequences of Study in Foreign Language

 In middle school, students take Spanish or French.
 Level I is offered to all students in eighth grade.
-Instruction in Latin and German begins in grade 9.
+Instruction in Chinese, Latin and German begins in grade 9.

 Placement for Freshmen or Beginning Students

 At the end of eighth grade instruction, teachers will recommend students for Language I, II or II H. Students who accept the Honors recommendation or elect to pursue Honors under the Open Enrollment Option should plan, with quality achievement, to remain in the Honors grouping during their high school years.

 Moving into grade 9, students will find the following courses available:

 - French I

 - Latin I

 - French IIR

 - German II R

 - German II H